Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites

 \section{Simulation Results}

-This section presents the simulation setup used to evaluate the proposed BCD-SCA, MCPPO, and MA-CSAC algorithms.
+This section presents the simulation setup used to evaluate the proposed MA-CSAC, MCPPO, and BCD-SCA algorithms.
 The scenario considers a LEO satellite at 500 km altitude integrated with ASIM, serving multiple randomly distributed ground users and SBDs.

 The system operates in the Ka-band at 20 GHz, with Rician fading channels to capture LoS and multipath effects.
-Signal attenuation includes path loss, frequency-dependent fading, thermal noise, and scattering.
-RSMA enables simultaneous transmission of common and private messages, supported by SIM beam steering and SBD backscatter modulation.
+Signal attenuation includes path loss, frequency-dependent fading, thermal noise, and atmospheric absorption.
+RSMA enables simultaneous transmission of common and private messages, supported by ASIM beam steering and SBD backscatter modulation.

 BCD-SCA is implemented in MATLAB R2024a with CVX/SDPT3 to iteratively optimize beamforming vectors, SIM phase shifts, and backscatter coefficients under system constraints.
-MCPPO and MA-CSAC are DRL methods implemented in Python 3.10 with TensorFlow 2.13 and GPU acceleration (NVIDIA RTX 4050).
-Parallel episodes accelerate convergence while jointly optimizing transmission parameters for SE and energy efficiency.
+MCPPO and MA-CSAC are DRL methods implemented in Python 3.10 with TensorFlow 2.13 and GPU acceleration (NVIDIA RTX 4050); all random generators (Python, NumPy, TensorFlow) were seeded with values 1 to 15 across 15 independent runs, as listed in Table~\ref{tab:training}.
+Parallel episodes accelerate convergence while jointly optimizing transmission parameters for SE and EE.